kerlos/thai-vtuber/README.md

 ### Channel Registration

-VTuber channel owners can register their channels directly through the [vtuber.chuysan.com registration portal](https://vtuber.chuysan.com/#/register) to ensure their channels are included in the analytics and to keep their information up to date.
+VTuber channel owners can register their channels directly through the [vtuber registration portal](https://vtuber.kerlos.in.th/register) to ensure their channels are included in the analytics and to keep their information up to date.